 What was your time management and preparation process on set, particularly balancing rehearsals, location work, and the actual shoot?

-We spent only a week on set.
-Three days were on location, and that was the most important part to me.
+We spent about a week on set.
+Three days were for on-location rehearsals, and that was a really important part for me.
 There were many things I was ready to sacrifice, but not the time to rehearse in that space.
 We used those days to go over every scene, block, and let the cast find their place so it would feel like they had lived there for months.

 Can you speak about the budget for the project and how important it was for the outlook?